jaateixeira/ScrapLogGit2Net/README.md

 - Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com)
 OA- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations)
 - Possiblity to limit analysis to n top contriburors (organization with most nodes)
-- Colorize nodes by company affiliation
+- Colorize nodes by company affiliation automaticaly
 - export with centrality layout
+- automatic circular and centrality analysis using networkX

 # Contributing
 Branch and pull mode.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).